How to Reduce Eye Bags Naturally: Home Remedies That Work in 2026

 Massage Methods – Manual Drainage

 Lymphatic drainage for the eyes and around the eyes uses specific movements to reduce fluid buildup.
-These techniques address why my eyes are puffy by manually moving excess fluid from the eye area toward the lymph nodes.
+These techniques address the puffiness in my eyes by manually moving excess fluid from the eye area toward the lymph nodes.

 Modern Natural Technologies – Non-Invasive Options